search ]

 Rewrite Tags & Rewrite Rules

 The first action is adding a tag (Rewrite tag) for the URL.
-The second action is adding a rule (Rewrite rule) that links between the tag and the query variable (Query Vars).
+The second action is adding a rule (Rewrite rule) that links the tag to the query variable (Query Vars).
 In our case, we will add a tag for the same Query Var named book-author that we created, and we will do this using the add_rewrite_tag function.

 <?php